-Front page Name Insert the registered name of the credit union.
+Fror nt page Name Insert the registered name of the credit union.
 Firm reference number Insert the number assigned to the credit union by the Financial Services Authority.
-Reporting date Insert the date of the end of the guarter to which this return applies
+Reporting date Insert the date of the end of the quarter to which this return applies

 Membership and complaints contact page 2 of CQ Membership Indicate in the appropriate boxes the number of members that the credit union currently has in each category of membership.
-"Member" refers to a member (qualifying or non-qualifying) (and over the age at which he may lawfully become a member of the credit union , for Great Britain credit unions under the credit union's rules or, for Northern Ireland credit unions , under the CUO or the credit union's rules), who, in respect of a Great Britain credit union , can save up to £10,000 or 1.5 per cent of the total non-deferred shares in the Great Britain credit union , whichever is the greater, or who, in respect of a Northern Ireland credit union , can save up to £15,000 or 1.5 per cent of the total shares in the Northern Ireland credit union , whichever is the greater.
+"Member" refers to a member (qualifying or non-qualifying) (and over the age at which he may lawfully become a member of the credit union , for Great Britain credit unions under the credit union's rules or, for Northern Ireland credit unions , under the CUO or the credit union's rules), who can save up to £15,000 or 1.5 per cent of the total non-deferred shares in the credit union , whichever is the greater.
 [A qualifying member is a person who fulfils the membership requirements: a non-qualifying member is a person who no longer fulfils the membership requirements, having once done so.]
-Complainants contact point "Juvenile depositor" refers to a depositor who is a person too young to be a member of the credit union (for a Great Britain credit union under the credit union's rules and for a Northern Ireland credit union under the CUO or the credit union's rules), who can save up to a maximum of £10,000, or 1.5% of the total non-deferred shares in the credit union but cannot take out a loan from the credit union .
-Tick "Yes or No" as appropriate.
+"Juvenile depositor" refers to a depositor who is a person too young to be a member of the credit union (for a Great Britain credit union under the credit union 's rules and for a Northern Ireland credit union under the CUO or the credit union 's rules), who can save up to a maximum of £10,000, or 1.5% of the total non-deferred shares in the credit union but cannot take out a loan from the credit union .
+Complainants contact point Tick "Yes or No" as appropriate.
 CREDS 9.2.11R states that a credit union must inform the FSA of any changes to the single contact point within the credit union for complainants.
 If there have been any changes to your complainants contact point since your last submission to the FSA you will need to provide the new details in the boxes provided.